dandi/dandi-archive/doc/design/embargo-mvp.md

 Embargoed assets will be stored in a separate S3 bucket.
 This bucket is private and not browseable by the general public.

+Everything in the embargoed bucket will be prefixed with a dandiset identifier.
+This will make it easier to manage embargo permissions for a specific embargoed dandiset.
-The API server will use the embargo bucket in exactly the same way it uses the public bucket, but it will only store embargoed data.
+The API server will use the embargo bucket to store blobs in exactly the same way it uses the public bucket, but with the embargoed dandiset prefixed.
+Manifests will be stored at a different path to simplify redundant path information.

+Assuming dandiset `123456` was embargoed:
+* Blobs will be stored at `123456/blobs/123/456/123456...
+* Manifests will be stored at `123456/manifests/...`
+* Zarr files will be stored at `123456/zarr/{uuid}/...`

 When releasing an embargoed dandiset, all asset data for that dandiset is copied to the public bucket.